 Applicants are required to provide a personal statement.
 This is an opportunity to express your current interest in art, discuss any artists that have inspired you and to suggest how studying at the School will help you progress to the next step in your artistic career.

 We also ask that you supply a reference; this should ideally be from someone who knows you and your practice well.
 However, a personal reference can be submitted if this is not possible.
-Please ensure that you include the reference with your application form, or that your referee submits it directly to the Student Registrar.
+Please ensure that your referee submits it directly to the Student Registrar.
 Your referee should state your full name at the top of the reference.
 Please note that you will not receive a formal offer until we have received your reference, so please make sure you organise this in advance.

 Applications open in December and applicants are encouraged to submit their application before the end of June.
 There is no fixed closing date for submission.